 Since 2017, VEC has offered a bill credit for all-electric and plug-in hybrid electric vehicles, used or new, purchased or leased.
-To date, 602 VEC members have taken advantage of these incentives.
-The incentive for an AEV is \$500 for a purchase and \$100/year for a lease.
-The incentive for a PHEV is \$250 for a purchase and \$50/year for a lease.
-We will continue promoting the incentives directly to members.
-VEC will also continue to help implement the statewide EV incentive program.
-VEC is increasingly the income-eligible bonus from \$250 to
+To date, about 750 VEC members have taken advantage of these incentives.
+The incentive for an AEV is \$500 for a purchase or lease.
+The incentive for a PHEV is \$250 for a purchase or lease.
+We also offer an income-eligible bonus of \$500 for members with incomes at or below 80 percent of area median income.